ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * bstr -- must be base64url encoded
 * time -- must be encoded as NumericDate as described section 2 of {{RFC7519}}.
 * string-or-uri -- must be encoded as StringOrURI as described section 2 of {{RFC7519}}.
+* uri -- must be a URI {{RFC3986}}.
+* oid -- encoded as a string using the well established dotted-decimal notation (e.g., the text "1.2.250.1").

 ## CBOR